 A: There are many steps that must be taken to ensure that a wall mount is safe and secure so that internal wall damage doesn't occur and so that a safe tunnel can be built.
 For this reason, along with the framing that must take place, it is not easy to install a wall mount.
 We highly recommend you hire a licensed and insured professional.
 Cutting a power line or hitting a pipe with power tools could cause injury or even death.

 Q: In a single flap wall mount, which side is the flap on?

 A: Insulation wise, it is best to have double flaps for wall mounts, but if you live in a more moderate climate or the door will be under a covered area than the single would be a good option.
 Most will have the single flap on the inside and a trim frame to finish out the opening on the outside.
 As in the case of the Endura Flap or Plexidor.
 Hale is a bit different, as the single flap goes on the outside.

 Q: Which side does the locking cover go on?

 A: Typically, you want to put the locking cover on the inside of the house so outsiders cannot unlock it.
-Also, when there is bad weather you will not be forced to go outside to close off the dog door.
+Also, when there is bad weather you will not be forced to go outside to close off the in wall dog door.

 Q: Can I install a wall mount in a wall with siding?
 If so how would I do that?

 A: Yes, you can install a wall mount into a wall with siding.
 There are several of ways to install the mount, and this depends upon your particular installation situation.
-Some customers choose to lay the door on top of the siding and other recess it into the siding for aesthetic reasons.
+Some customers choose to lay the wall pet door on top of the siding and other recess it into the siding for aesthetic reasons.
 The main thing would be to make sure that everything is properly sealed up.